EasyScience/EasyDiffractionLibDocs/docs/getting-started.md

   ```
 * Select one of the `*.ipynb` files.

-### Via Google Colab <small>google account required</small> { #via-google-colab data-toc-label="Via Google Colab" }
+### Via Google Colab

+!!! note

+    To run the examples in Google Colab, you need to have a Google account.

 Google Colab is a free cloud service that allows you to run Jupyter Notebooks in the cloud.
 So, you can run the examples without installing anything on your local machine.

-To run the examples in Google Colab, you need to have a Google account.

 In the top right corner of each example, under the [How to use](how-to-use/index.md#how-to-use) section, you will find a button to open that example in Google Colab :google-colab: